Click on a category below to jump to a specific section.

 Conduent is a third-party vendor for the State of Oklahoma.
 For all debit card related inquiries, such as delays, recurring transfers (direct deposits), suspensions, or other activity, please contact them at 866-320-8699 or by visiting their website at goprogram.com.

-Your 1099-G reflects the total amount paid to you or on your behalf.
-This includes child support deductions as well as benefits used to offset any overpayment(s) during the tax year.
+Your 1099-G reflects the total amount paid to you or on your behalf, which may include: regular unemployment compensation, federal unemployment benefits (PUA, FPUC, and PEUC), child support deductions, any backpay or lump sum deposits made during the year, as well as any benefits used to offset an overpayment(s) during the tax year.

 Additionally, the Internal Revenue Service has provided resources to help you navigate this issue.
 You will find detailed information on what steps you should take by accessing the following link: Employment Related Identity Theft | Internal Revenue Service (irs.gov)